ReinoutStevens/damp.qwal/README.md

 The function has the following signature:
     (qrpe graph start end bindings & goals)

-* `graph` is the graph we are querying, and should at least understand the method `:nodes` and `:neighbors`.
+* `graph` is the graph we are querying, and should at least understand the method `:nodes`, `:successors` and `:predecessors`.
     * `(:nodes graph)` returns a collection of all the nodes in the graph
-    * `(:neighbors graph)` returns a rule that takes two variables.
+    * `(:successors graph)` returns a rule that takes two variables.
 It binds the second variable to the list of nodes connected with the first variable.
+    * `(:predecessors graph)` returns a rule that takes two variables.
+It binds the second variable to the list of nodes that can directly reach the first variable.
 * `start` is the start node of the path, and must be a member of the nodes of the graph.
 * `end` is the end node of the path, and must be a member of the nodes of the graph.
 * `bindings` is a vector with bindings that need to be available throughout the whole expression.